-1. I am Deputy Director of the Democracy Program at the Brennan Center for Justice at NYU School of Law ("the Brennan Center"), a position that I have held since 2011.
-I have personal knowledge and authority to speak on behalf of the Brennan Center with respect to all the matters discussed herein.

-2. The Brennan Center is a not-for-profit, non-partisan public policy and law institute that focuses on issues of democracy and justice.
+- 1. Lam Deputy Director of the Democracy Program at the Brennan Center for Justice at NYU School of Law ("the Brennan Center"), a position that I have held since 2011.
+I have personal knowledge and authority to speak on behalf of the Brennan Center with respect to all the matters discussed herein. - 2.
+The Brennan Center is a not-for-profit, non-partisan public policy and law institute that focuses on issues of democracy and justice.
 Through the activities of its Democracy Program, the Brennan Center seeks to bring the ideal of representative self-government closer to reality by working to eliminate barriers to full political participation, and to ensure that public policy and institutions reflect diverse voices and interests that make for a rich and energetic democracy.
-The limited liability company loophole ("LLC Loophole") created by the Board of Elections impedes all of these objectives in New York.

-3. The Brennan Center has been and continues to be materially injured by the Boardcreated LLC Loophole.
+The limited liability company loophole ("LLC Loophole") created by the Board of Elections impedes all of these objectives in New York. - 3.
+The Brennan Center has been and continues to be materially injured by the Board-created LLC Loophole.
 Because of the Board's actions, the Brennan Center must devote its energy and resources to analyzing the LLC Loophole, determining its effects on the political process in New York, and promoting its closure.
-If the LLC Loophole did not exist, the Brennan Center would have more resources to pursue other legislative or regulatory reforms to improve the democratic process in New York.

-4. Further, the existence of the LLC Loophole frustrates the Brennan Center's mission of ensuring that the public has full access to and participation in the political process, including a campaign finance system that does not give undue influence and power to the wealthiest donors.
+If the LLC Loophole did not exist, the Brennan Center would have more resources to pursue other legislative or regulatory reforms to improve the democratic process in New York. - 4.
+Further, the existence of the LLC Loophole frustrates the Brennan Center's mission of ensuring that the public has full access to and participation in the political process, including a campaign finance system that does not give undue influence and power to the wealthiest donors.
+It also prevents the Brennan Center from assuring that the public is aware of the identities of those who donate to political candidates.

-5. Many Brennan Center staff contributors are New York residents and voters.
-The LLC Loophole affects their interests by limiting candidate choice and unduly influencing their elected representatives to govern for the benefit of LLCs and their affiliates rather than the majority of state residents.
+Many Brennan Center staff and contributors are New York residents and voters.
+The LLC Loophole affects their interests by limiting candidate choice, limiting their information about candidates' financial supporters, and unduly influencing their elected representatives to govern for the benefit of LLCs and their affiliates rather than the majority of state residents.